Haddenham and District Rotary Club

 We run a local competition to enable a candidate with demonstrable development potential to participate in the annual Rotary Youth Leadership Awards.

-Each year in May, we design, organise and the whole Club turns out to run and Marshal ‘The Waddesdon’, a 12-mile sponsored cross-country horse event for all ages.
+Each year in May, we design, organise and Marshal ‘The Waddesdon’, a 12-mile sponsored cross-country horse event for all ages.
 This unique event enables some 300 riders to enjoy the private Waddesdon Estate by kind permission of Lord and Lady Rothschild.
 First run in 2003 this event raises around £8,000 each year for local charities and deserving causes.

 In addition, our Service Projects Team run ‘Christmas Santa’ in collaboration with Haddenham Garden Centre, and raise around £5000 arranging for 'Santa' to meet local children in the weeks before Christmas.
 Our annual ‘End Polio Now’ Quiz Night, Art Exhibition, Jumble Sale, Metal Detector Rally and ‘Tin Shaking’ collections, all add to our charity fund.